MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 - Trend: Advancements in AI and digital archiving technologies are transforming how personal data is collected, curated, and preserved.
 - Impact: The adoption of AI-driven solutions for organizing and accessing personal stories and media is becoming more widespread.
-- Relevance to MyLife: MyLife leverages AI technologies to enhance the curation, organization, and retrieval of personal stories, ensuring that users' digital legacies are preserved with accuracy and depth.
+- Relevance to MyLife: MyLife leverages AI technologies to enhance the curation, organization, and retrieval of personal stories, ensuring that members' digital legacies are preserved with accuracy and depth.

 #### Increasing Demand for Privacy and Data Control

 - Trend: There is a growing demand for privacy and control over personal data, driven by concerns over data breaches and misuse of personal information.
 - Impact: Individuals are seeking platforms that offer robust privacy protections and give them full control over their data.
-- Relevance to MyLife: MyLife emphasizes privacy and data sovereignty, providing users with secure, self-hosted solutions and partnerships with privacy-focused organizations.
+- Relevance to MyLife: MyLife emphasizes privacy and data sovereignty, providing members with secure, self-hosted solutions and partnerships with privacy-focused organizations.

 #### Increasing Collaboration between Nonprofits